albertllousas/implementing-hexagonal-architecture/readme.md

 ### Code structure

-These are the packages of our app, hexagonal does not force to have any pakage structure, it's all about ports and adapters, but we have tried to **go-by-the-book** and follow Alistair Cockburn first idea:
+These are the packages of our app, hexagonal does not force to have any package structure, it's all about ports and adapters, but we have tried to **go-by-the-book** and follow Alistair Cockburn first idea:
  ```kotlin
 `-- com